MicrosoftDocs/m365copilot-docs/docs/declarative-agent-manifest.md

 Declarative agents are valuable in understanding and generating human-like text, making them versatile for tasks like writing and answering questions.
 This specification is focused on the declarative agent manifest that acts as a structured framework to specialize and enhance functionalities a specific user needs.

+## JSON schema

+The schema described in this document can be found in [JSON Schema](https://json-schema.org/) format [here](https://aka.ms/json-schemas/copilot/declarative-agent/v1.0/schema.json).

 ## Conventions

 ### Relative references in URLs